Facial Reanimation: Procedures to Restore Your Smile

 Facial paralysis treatments are available to help improve the effects of partial facial weakness or permanent paralysis.
-In addition, there are many types of lower facial reanimation that can help a facial paralysis patient restore his or her smile.
+In addition, there are many types of lower facial reanimation that can help a facial paralysis patient fix their smile.

 What Is Lower Facial Reanimation?